carnotresearch/cr-sparse/paper/paper.md

 ### Linear operators

-Following table compares the runtime of linear operators in `CR-Sparse` on GPU vs `PyLops` on CPU.
+Following table compares the runtime of linear operators in `CR-Sparse` on GPU vs `PyLops` on CPU for large size problems.
 Timings are measured for both forward and adjoint operations.
-For a linear operator $A$, the forward operation is the computation:
+For a linear operator $A$, the forward operation is the computation $y = A x$ and the adjoint operation is the computation $\hat{x} = A^H y$.
-$$
-y = A x
-$$
-and the adjoint operation is the computation
-$$
-z = A^H y.
-$$
 Linear operators from $\mathbb{R}^n$ to $\mathbb{R}^m$
 can be represented as a matrix of size (m,n).
-For, some linear operators the domain and range vector spaces have same dimension.
+For some linear operators,
+$m=n$ by definition and we just mention $n$.

 \footnotesize